History of Yellow Springs

 The arrival and settlement of the Conway Colony during the Civil War era added significantly to the Village's history; later, Yellow Springs would become one of the first towns to desegregate its schools.
 In 1929, the 900-acre parcel known as Glen Helen was donated to the college by Hugh Taylor Birch, a friend of Arthur Morgan.
 This helped create a philosophy of appreciation for the natural environment and strong advocacy for protecting surrounding open lands that have remained an important part of the Village.

 In 1920 Yellow Springs was a quiet, conservative community with a population that for 50 years had fluctuated between 1,200 and 1,400 persons, consisting mostly of retired farmers.
 During that time, Antioch College had declined to a few dozen students and was on the verge of bankruptcy.
 The Village had no public water supply or sewer system and only two streets had superficial pavement.

 The arrival of Arthur E. Morgan as president of Antioch College marked an important point in the life of the Village.
 Through his leadership and the conscious effort of residents, the college was rebuilt and the community transformed itself from a sleepy town into a flourishing village.
 His vision of the small town brought faculty and entrepreneurial leadership to the community.

 There were deep and general feelings that the Village of Yellow Springs did not want to become a city.
-This had happened to neighboring communities.
+This had happened to neighbor communities.
 This could drastically alter the character of the village.
-This would overshadow the rural small town history of the community.
-The residents felt it was important to maintain the historic, small town values of our village.
+This would overshadow the rural small-town history of the community.
+The residents felt it was important to maintain the historic, small-town values of our village.